 How do you test your cats for allergens?

-We take samples of saliva from our kittens.
-These samples are sent to Indoor Biotechnologies in the USA who measure levels of Fel d1 allergen.
+We take multiple samples of saliva from our kittens when they are 12 weeks old.
 This procedure does not hurt the kittens.

 Do low-allergen dams (mothers) always have low-allergen kittens?

 No. Mating a sire and dam, when each has a low Fel d1 level, gives the best chance of producing low-allergen kittens, but normal allergen kittens can occur in any mating.

 On the other hand, studies have shown that mating two cats with high Fel d1 levels will always produce kittens that cause allergic reactions.
 That’s why Seacliffe breeds only Siberian cats who have tested low for Fel d1.

 If the litter box is a source of Fel d1, how can we manage the cat litter?